Jayanth24/qualifyingOffer/README.md

         On Unix or macOS: python3 -m pip --version
         On Windows: py -m pip --version

-3. Install the Python package virtualEnv by using one of the following commands (based on the Operating System being used):
+3. Install the Python package virtualenv by using one of the following commands (based on the Operating System being used):

         On Unix or MacOS: python3 -m pip install --user virtualenv On Windows: py -m pip install --user virtualenv